sporeprince/tildes-cga/readme.md

 ```

 ### 2) Prepare the game list (tab-delimited)
 Create a games_population.csv in the repo root.
-Must be tab-delimited and include a game column and optional alias* columns.
-Sample file provided.
+Must be tab-delimited and include a game column and optional alias* columns.Sample file provided.

+**New:** You can also include a roll_over_points column to seed pre-existing points per game (defaults to 0).

 ### 3) Run
 ```bash